 aria-describedby="id..."prop on the

 <Modal aria-labelledby="modal-title" aria-describedby="modal-description"> <h2 id="modal-title">My Title</h2> <p id="modal-description">My Description</p> </Modal>

-Follow the WAI-ARIA authoring practices to help you set the initial focus on the most relevant element based on the content of the modal.
+The WAI-ARIA authoring practices can help you set the initial focus on the most relevant element, based on your modal content.